cjiefeng/hosting/Blog/airflow tutorial.md

 Notice in `Graph 2`, v3 -> v5 -> v6 -> v3 -> ... formed a cycle, this is a counter example of a DAG.

 In Airflow, all workflows are DAG.
 Each vertex represents a task.
-This task could be perform any task such as executing bash scripts, python functions, updating database data etc.
+This task could be perform anything such as executing bash scripts, python functions, updating database data etc.

 ##  Installation
 1. Let's get started.
 First, set a home directory for Airflow.
 I've set it as airflow/ in the current directory.
 It defaults to `~/airflow`.